 For each project you want to tackle tomorrow, set a minimum output goal.
 The goal must be measurable.
 I usually use time as the unit of measurement because I can always measure the time you invest in a project, but I might not be able to clearly and consistently measure any other aspects.
 Also using time as the measurement factor makes it easier to plan my day.

 For example, I have a daily quota of writing of 4 hours per day.
-This is for a book I’m writing — blogging or writing articles doesn’t count.
-So every week I’m doing a minimum of 28 hours of work just on the book.
 I could also have used a minimum number of words or pages per day for my quota, but I like doing it by time best, since a large part of writing includes research, outlining, brainstorming, editing, and other tasks aside from merely cranking out text.
-I find my daily quotas highly effective at keeping me moving this project forward.
+I find my daily quotas highly effective at keeping me moving forward.
 I also put a restriction on myself that I never check email until after I’ve hit the quota.
 Most days I’ve reached it by noon, sometimes by 10am.
-The nice thing about having a daily quota for this type of project is that I know that if I simply meet my quota every day, the book will eventually ship.
-Guaranteed.

 Using quotas is similar to timeboxing, but with timeboxing you’re only dealing with a single box of time all at once.
 With quotas you can split up the time investment throughout the day.
 And you can also use a measurement factor other than time if you find it appropriate.